Abhijeet2010/Namste-React/README.md

 - every key must be uniquely identify.
 - its optimize our app.
 - react official docs says dont use index as key, its not recommended.

+# React Hook - Normal JS Utility Function

+# 1. UseState Hook.

+- It not a normal js variable, it has superpower of local react state variable.
+- It Sync with UI layer and Data layer.
+- when ever data changes the ui will automatically changes with the help useState Hook.
+-

+# Reconcialiation Algo (React Fiber)

+- It introduce in React version 16.
+- When ever something changes on UI it is because of reconciliation process.
+- Difference is finded by Diff Algorithm, and that difference is updated by Reconcilation.
+- Focuses on updating the real DOM efficiently based on the changes identified during the diffing phase, enhancing rendering speed.

+# Diff Algorithm

+- it keep track of all react node.
+- it will find the difference between actual dom and virtual dom.
+- Determines the difference between previous and new states.
+- Provides a list of changes or operations to be applied
+- it is written in c++

+# Virtual Dom

+- Virtual dom is respresentation of actual dom.
+- it is present in Object
+- whenever ui changes it will find the difference between 2 virtual dom then update the actual dom.
+- this process is very superfast.
+- virtual dom is 3 times faster than actual dom.
+- Diff Algorithm and Reconciliation is part of Virtual Dom.
+- React finds the difference between virtual dom efficiently and update the actual dom thats why React Fast.